 There have been several fraud indictments of this kind since Hurricane Irma struck Florida and caused widespread destruction along its path in September 2017.
 The Florida Office of Insurance Regulation estimates that more than one million Irma claims have been filed since September 2017, totally almost $17.8 billion in insured losses.
 The deadline for making claims related damage caused by Hurricane Irma recently passed on September 12, 2020.

 In early September 2020, a Florida couple was arrested for allegedly making fraudulent claims related to Irma.
 Christina Lynn Catalano, 38, was charged with disaster assistance fraud regarding Hurricane Irma.
 Her husband, Joseph Samuel Catalano, 54, was charged with making false statements to federal agents to conceal such fraud.
-If convicted, Christina Catalano faces a maximum penalty of up to 30 years in prison, while Joseph Catalano faces a penalty of up to 5 years in prison.
+If convicted, the female partner faces a maximum penalty of up to 30 years in prison, while the male defendant faces a penalty of up to 5 years in prison.
 It is unclear if they acquired legal representation.

-Christina Catalano is accused of falsely claiming that a fictitious travel trailer was destroyed by the hurricane when she filed for assistance to FEMA’s Individuals and Households Program.
-Joseph Catalano was found complicit after the couple allegedly lied to the Department of Homeland Security investigators earlier this year in order to conceal the alleged fraud.
+The female defendant is accused of falsely claiming that a fictitious travel trailer was destroyed by the hurricane when she filed for assistance to FEMA’s Individuals and Households Program.
+Her partner was found complicit after the couple allegedly lied to the Department of Homeland Security investigators earlier this year in order to conceal the alleged fraud.

 Anyone who suspects fraud, abuse, or allegations of disaster relief programs, or believes they have experienced fraud from an individual or entity soliciting relief funds on behalf of those impacted by a disaster are encouraged to contact the National Disaster Fraud Hotline at (866) 720-5721.